2024 NSW Open

-The 2024 NSW Open was a professional tennis tournament played on outdoor hard courts.
+The 2024 Perpetual NSW Open was a professional tennis tournament played on outdoor hard courts.
 It was the fourth edition of the tournament which was part of the 2024 ATP Challenger Tour and the tenth edition of the tournament which was part of the 2024 ITF Women's World Tennis Tour.
 It took place in Sydney, Australia between 28 October and 3 November 2024.